Lot4Fun/DLISE/README.md

 CMEMS Password: YOUR_PASWORD
 ```

-After running the above command, you can see directory structure in the specified save directory like below.
+After running the above command, you can see the directory structure in the specified save directory like below.

 ```text
 {SAVE_HOME}